Hurudza/.github/profile/README.md

 ## Project Description

-This idea is inspired by the Shona word "Hurudza," a Zimbabwean word meaning "super farmer."
+This idea is inspired by the Shona word **"Hurudza"**, a Zimbabwean word meaning "super farmer."

 A prospective idea that can make the world a better place insofar as farming is concerned.